Research Back To Research Themes

 The two main outputs of our support to the IGAD-LPI project have been:

-- Policy research examining the impact of increasing donor investments in livestock export programmes in the Horn of Africa.
-The study included field research in Sudan, Kenya and Ethiopia and looked specifically at benefits by wealth group – do the poorer household benefit from the livestock export markets?
+- Policy research examining the impact of increasing donor investments in livestock export programs in the Horn of Africa.
+The study included field research in Sudan, Kenya, and Ethiopia and looked specifically at benefits by wealth group—do poorer households benefit from the livestock export markets?
 The report, Livestock Exports from the Horn of Africa, was presented at the 5th IGAD-LPI Steering Committee Meeting in Djibouti in January 2010.

 Assisting African regional bodies to develop and implement policies which support pastoralist livelihoods is central to development and food security strategies in the Horn of Africa.
 The project contributes to a wider process of contemporary policy analysis which aims to improve understanding of wealth-differentiated capacities and aspirations in pastoralist areas, and the need to develop pluralistic policies.
 The study on livestock exports and related benefits has helped to raise awareness of processes of commercialization in pastoralist areas, and how this trend contributes to a robust group of commercial actors on the one side, and increasing pastoral destitution on the other.
 The study is informing donor policies on pastoral development and the need for dual approaches which support both livestock development and alternative livelihood options.